chrisgo/fabric2-example/README.md

 * NOT using config objects from v1

-On a Mac, you will need to run `source ~/venv-fabric2/bin/activate` on each terminal you start, see *Mac Setup* below
+On a Mac, you will need to run `source ~/venv-fabric2/bin/activate` on each terminal you start, see [Mac Setup](#mac-setup)

 ---

 Mostly I deal with a standard LEMP stack (Linux, Nginx, MySQL and PHP-fpm) on Debian so please adapt for your own use.
 The original goal was to deal with Vagrant and Linode or Amazon AWS but I ended up just implementing Vagrant and DigitalOcean as "deployment targets".
+Currently, this example is for Debian 10 (bullseye)

 These scripts should be run in the directory where the fabfile directory lives.
 *If you do an ls, you should see the directory called "fabfile"*